snapshot-labs/sx-starknet/README.md

 - `authenticators`: A list of accepted authenticators.
 These are the ways in which a user can authenticate themselves in order to vote or propose.
 For more information, refer to the [Authenticators](#Authenticators) section.
 - `executor`: The execution strategy contract that will handle the execution of transactions inside proposals once voting is complete.
 More information about execution in the [Execution Contract](#Execution-Contract) section.

 Once a space has been created, users can create new proposals by calling the `propose` method (provided the caller has at least `proposal_threshold` voting power).
 Users don't directly interact with the `space` contract, but use one of the `authenticator` as a proxy.

+The proposal creator will need to provide the following parameters:
+- `proposer_address`: The Ethereum address of the proposal creator which will be used to check that their voting power exceeds the `proposal_threshold`.
+- `metadata_uri`: Pointer to the location of the metadata for the proposal that the proposal creator should upload.
+- `execution_hash`: Hash of all of the transactions inside the proposal.
+- `execution_params`: Additional parameters required by the execution strategy.
+- `ethereum_block_number`: The Ethereum block number at which point the snapshot of voting power is taken.
+- `voting_strategy_params`: The parameters required by the voting strategies used by the space.

 Once a proposal has been created, and the `voting_delay` has elapsed, users can then vote for the proposal (once again, using an `authenticator` as a proxy).

+Voters will need provide the following parameters:
+- `proposal_id`: The ID of the proposal in the space they want to vote in.
+- `voter_address`: The Ethereum address of the proposal creator which will be used to calculate their voting power.
+- `choice`: The votes choice; `FOR`, `AGAINST`, or `ABSTAIN`.
+-  `voting_strategy_params`: The parameters required by the voting strategies used by the space.

 Once the `voting_duration` has passed, votes are closed, and anyone can call `finalize_proposal` (this time directly on the space contract as no authentication is required): this will finalize the proposal, count the votes for/against/abstain, and call the `executor`.

 Note that each DAO will have at least one space, however a DAO might choose to have multiple spaces if they want to create different 'categories' of proposal each with different settings.